dtcenter/METplotpy/docs/Contributors_Guide/new_plot.rst

   code used to create the plot

   b.
-  Sample data with tests in *test/plotname* directory.
-  **Sample data must be under 50 MB.**
+  Sample data for testing should be placed in *test/<plotname>* directory, where <plotname> is replaced with the name of the plot (e.g. bar, box, etc.).
+The size of the saample data must be **under 50 MB.**

   c.
-  Sample data that exceeds 50 MB can be added to the METplus tar file.
+  If the sample data size exceeds 50 MB it should be added to the METplus tar files.
   Refer to the `Providing New Data
   <https://metplus.readthedocs.io/en/latest/Contributors_Guide/add_use_case.html>`_
   section of the METplus Contributor's Guide for steps to add data.

   d.
-  Test code in the *test/plotname* directory.

-  Test code should be created using the pytest framework, utilizing sample data that can be readily run.
+  Test code should be placed in the *test/<plotname>* directory, where <plotname> is replaced with the name of the plot (e.g. bar, box, etc.).
+The test code should be created using the pytest framework, utilizing sample data that can be readily run.

 YAML Configuration file
 =======================

 Use YAML configuration file(s) to set plot properties, input data, output filename, etc.

 METviewer Plots